8 Common Testing Procedures for Electrical Transformers

 This test will detect if two or more transformers have been connected in a correct phase relationship.
 This test calculates the angular displacement and relative phase sequence of the transformers and can be conducted at the same time as ratio and polarity tests.
 The voltages of the phase of primary and secondary windings in each transformer can be recorded and comparisons made to get the phase relation between them.

 The oil that provides insulation and cooling properties for a transformer should be tested before the transformer is energized, and periodically as a part of a regular maintenance schedule.
 It is generally done with a portable testing unit which applies test voltage that increases in intensity until a breakdown point of the oil is detected.
 An oil sample test can detect several things on a transformer:

 - Acid number

 - Interfacial tension

-Oil test are really useful to determine the condition of the insulation and the oil so based on these results a maintenance program can be established.
+Oil tests are very useful for determining the condition of the insulation and the oil.
+Based on these results, a maintenance program for the transformer can be established.

 Although this is the simplest of all tests, a visual inspection may reveal potential problems that can't be detected by other, more sophisticated forms of diagnostic testing.
 A standard procedure must be established to perform the visual test, identifying the elements to be viewed and criteria for pass/fail judgments.
 These can vary, depending on the type of transformer and the circumstances of the installation, but most standard visual inspections look for the presence of manufacturer's labels, signs of physical damage, the condition of welds, oil loss or leakage, integrity of wire connections, and the condition of valves and gauges (if present).